abeot/abeot.github.io/content/writing/falling.md

 But the full realization of what it means to *truly sacrifice*, for it to work out the way you didn't expect, has not hit until today.

-I could've continued fencing, and I felt as if math was not in my life, fencing would have consumed me.
+I could've continued fencing; sometimes I think that if math was not in my life, fencing would have consumed me.
 Yet instead of choosing the path of a recruited athlete, I made the decision to instead become a MOPper; part of me just wanted to prove that it is not an opportunity locked away for a few select students who had the opportunity earlier on.
 I was close, but fell short.

 I don't believe the lessons I learned, about suppressing emotions, distractions, and immediate pleasures, will go to waste.
+I don't think the feeling of recognizing when you truly understand a problem versus when you can only partially grasp it, will be useless.
+The skill of knowing when to ask for help, and what is the missing step, is crucial anywhere.
 A chapter might have ended, but another has started.

 What hurts the most is that now, all of that is a memory.
 It's not the present anymore, not a continuation.
 I've always hated looking back and reminiscing;